-This program is designed to help develop the characteristics in students that define success in advertising strategy and new message development.
-Texas Analytics & Insights focus is designed to allow students to observe, interpret, and integrate consumer intelligence into advertising communication strategy.
+This concentration is designed to help develop the characteristics in students that define success in advertising strategy and new message development.
+This focus is designed to allow students to observe, interpret, and integrate consumer intelligence into advertising communication strategy.
 An advertising intelligence class, account planning courses, media metrics, and a consumer behavior seminar - in addition to coursework in minor areas such as sociology, analytics, marketing, and psychology - are available to students interested in this area.